 The History of Viking

-Viking Range Corporation was founded by Fred Carl, Jr., a fourth-generation building contractor, as a speculative venture aimed at developing the first commercial-type range specifically designed, engineered and certified for home use.
+Viking Range Corporation was founded by Fred Carl, Jr., a fourth-generation building contractor, as a speculative venture aimed at developing the first commercial-type range specifically designed, engineered, and certified for home use.
 Viking is considered not only a major appliance manufacturer but a culinary company involved in all aspects of the kitchen and the world of food and wine.

-Viking uses Sharp's Plasmacluster Ion Air Purifier to eliminate airborne mold, bacteria and other impurities, while removing odors.
+Viking uses Sharp's Plasmacluster Ion Air Purifier to eliminate airborne mold, bacteria, and other impurities while removing odors.

 Crispers / Seals

 Sub-Zero also has a vacuum seal on the door, which eliminates outside air entering the refrigerator.
 The refrigerator also features a high-humidity drawer with dividers and an adjustable dairy compartment.
-The crisper and deli drawers also form a special low temperature zone.
+The crisper and deli drawers also form a special low-temperature zone.
 They are magnetized to seal air out.

-Viking has two high-humidity zone drawers as well as an adjustable cold zone drawer which can be set for either produce or long-term fresh meat storage with separate temperature controls.
+Viking has two high-humidity zone drawers as well as an adjustable cold zone drawer, which can be set for either produce or long-term, fresh meat storage with separate temperature controls.

 Compressor / Warranty

 Download our Counter Depth Refrigerator Buyers Guide specifically addressing all current counter depth refrigerators including regular, integrated and professional.
-Over 70,000 people have read a Yale Guide.
+Over 200,000 people have read a Yale Guide.